plusnew/core/README.md

 # plusnew [![Build Status](https://api.travis-ci.org/plusnew/plusnew.svg?branch=master)](https://travis-ci.org/plusnew/plusnew) [![Coverage Status](https://coveralls.io/repos/github/plusnew/plusnew/badge.svg?branch=master)](https://coveralls.io/github/plusnew/plusnew)

-This Framework is build, because we believe that having typesafety and good debuggability are key.
+This Framework is built, because we believe that having typesafety and good debuggability is key.
 Why another framework?
 Because plusnew puts the Developer-Expierence first, and cares strongly about maintanability.

 Plusnew keeps the *magic* as little as possible, and puts explicity first.
 E.G. when you write a line of code which changes the state, the dom will change immediately.
 This is important for predictability and testability.

 ## Component
-Components in plusnew just need a name and a render-function, the render-function gets called when a new instance of that component is created.
+Components in plusnew just need a name and a render-function.
+The render-function gets called when a new instance of that component is created.

-When props from the parent, or stores are changing, the render-function does not get called again.
+When props from the parent or stores are changing, the render-function does not get called again.
 But only a subset that you can define with a closure.

 ### Component-Types
 #### Function-Factory